Exploring Efficient-Tuned Learning Audio Representation Method from BriVL: Methodology And Experiments

-Our approach involves using the WavBriVL model to guide the generation of VQGAN-BriVL\footnote{\url{https://github.com/FangSen9000/BriVL-Generation}} output images via an adversarial neural network.
-This process leverages the meaningful embeddings in the embedded space, which were intuitively verified in our experiments.
-We found that this method can generate images that are appropriate for a given audio input, as confirmed by feedback from our invited experimenters.
+Our method uses the WavBriVL model to guide the generation of VQGAN \cite{esser2021taming} output images through adversarial neural networks.
+This process utilizes meaningful embedding in the embedding space, by calculating the matching score between audio and image to rearrange the image, and this rearrangement idea is like CLIP.
+Our code is improved from the official model code and similarity calculation tools\footnote{\url{https://github.com/BAAI-WuDao/BriVL}}.
+We found that this method can generate images that are appropriate for a given audio input, as confirmed by feedback from related experiments.
 Furthermore, our approach has the advantage of requiring less data compared to other fully supervised models for achieving competitive performance in downstream tasks.
 Specifically, WavBriVL's pre-training is more effective than competitive methods because it does not need to completely re-learn the visual model; instead, it only needs to train the audio model.
-This makes WavBriVL a promising model for various applications, and we plan to provide more information about the code and model after finish and publication to ensure reproducibility\footnote{\url{https://github.com/FangSen9000/WavBriVL}}.
+This makes the model a promising model for various applications.